RomicaSimon/Bug-Reporting/README.md

 A strong password is not required while user is creating a new account.

 **Description**
-In "Cont nou" page, the user can register with a very weak password which consists in just 3 characters
+In "Cont nou" page, the user can register with a very weak password which consists in just 3 characters.

-**Steps to reproduce:**
+**Steps to Reproduce:**
 1. User opens the "Bigfish" application
 2. User hovers the cursor over the "Autentificare" field and clicks on the "Cont nou" button
 3. User fills the required inputs with the next values: